Thank you for visiting Revival Houses! I hope you find it helpful as a way of keeping up with all the great special film programming in Los Angeles.

 As an intended convenience to you, I save your choices in your browser so you won't have to make them each time you visit the site.
 I do so with the localStorage browser feature, which is similar to (but not the same as) cookies.
 You can remove the saved localStorage information via your browser's Settings or Preferences menu option.

-For example, suppose you visit the site on your phone.
-You uncheck two of the theaters and the “Show posters” option.
+For example, suppose you visit the site on your phone, and click the view options button.
+Then you uncheck two of the theaters and the “Show posters” option.
 The next time you visit revivalhouses.com, the posters and the movies for those two theaters will be turned off by default as long as you hadn't cleared out your localStorage previously.
-However, if you then visit the site on your laptop, the choices you made on your phone will not be reflected, because they are saved in each browser individually.
+However, if you then visit the site on your laptop, the choices you made on your phone will not be reflected because they are saved in each browser individually.

-You can find other ways to block Google Analytics by searching online.
-For example, other browser add-ons are available that block not only Google Analytics but also other third-party content (including ads, if you desire) as you browse the web.
+You can find other ways to block Google’s by searching online.
+For example, browser add-ons are available that block not only Google cookies but also other third-party content (including ads, if you desire) as you browse the web.